Tottenham v Newcastle in Melbourne is nothing more than a greedy money-making scheme

 Perhaps it was Postecoglou who put it best, earlier this season, when he discussed the challenge of protecting players’ wellbeing.
 “No one has a perfect life, you know?
 We look at footballers and they do things well and they’ve got all the money they need and we think that’s the perfect life, but that doesn’t make you immune from life itself.”
 Whether it is on social media, in public or on the pitch, problems usually begin when footballers are no longer treated like people.

 The scepticism around this Australia trip has come from fans, from environmental groups, from national coaches, from the players themselves.
-And really it is not about this friendly but about a wider pattern of Uefa expanding the Champions League to grow revenue, of the Super League scheme, of the bloated 2026 World Cup and the newly overweight Club World Cup.
-There is avarice everywhere you look.
+And really it is not about this friendly but about a wider pattern: of Uefa expanding the Champions League to grow revenue, of the Super League plot, of the bloated 2026 World Cup and the newly overweight Club World Cup.
+Avarice, everywhere you look.
 Money talks in football, and right now footballers are being squeezed for every penny.

 Join our commenting forum